 Two Brothers (2004) Genre: Adventure/Family

-From one of my favorite director, Jean-Jacques Annaud (The Bear) Two Brothers follows the perils faced by two tiger cubs on separation (not at the hands of fate but humans) and their eventual dramatic reunion.
-Lost to circus and cruel fights, the two brothers meet as forced enemies’ years later.
+From one of my favourite directors, Jean-Jacques Annaud (The Bear) Two Brothers follows the perils faced by two tiger cubs on separation (not at the hands of fate but humans) and their eventual dramatic reunion.
+Lost to the circus and cruel fights, the two brothers meet as forced enemies years later.
 Watch out for the enthralling finale!

 Red (2008) Genre: Drama/Thriller